The 20 Best Familial Periodic Paralysis Doctors in Germany

 Ulm, BW, DE

-Karin Rott-Jurkat practices in Ulm, Germany.
+Karin Rott-Jurkat practices practicing medicine in Ulm, Germany.
 Ms. Rott-Jurkat is rated as an Elite expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, Amyotonia Congenita, and Myotonia Congenita.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, Amyotonia Congenita, and Myotonia Congenita.

 Distinguished in Familial Periodic Paralysis